WOA-Project/SurfaceDuo-Guides/Status.md

 - AT&T devices that are _Unlocked_ will be simlocked in Windows but not in Android again.
 In order to make Windows _Unlocked_ like Android, dumping ```modem_fs1``` and ```modem_fs2``` is currently required, and the dumped partitions need to be placed under ```\Windows\System32\DriverStore\FileRepository\qcremotefs8150_<random data here>\boot_modemfs1``` and ```\Windows\System32\DriverStore\FileRepository\qcremotefs8150_<random data here>\boot_modemfs2```

+#### Keep up with the development in real time

+Most updates are given first and foremost via our dedicated Announcement Telegram Channel.
+We try our best to also announce things elsewhere, but telegram remains our primary way of interfacing with the community at the moment.
+You can find the channel at https://t.me/DuoWOA_Announcements

 #### Notes about the Development Schedule

 __Note: This note is provided for informational purposes only, it does not in any way represent any commitment from any entity working towards the development of the Windows port on Surface Duo and does not mean that all functionality will be available or the development will ever finish, you should not buy the device for the sole purpose of using Windows on it with hopes of it eventually being fully functional or having XYZ hardware feature working in the supposed future.
 What is available today is what should be considered as the most you can get.
 Purchase with this in mind, and don't assume we will get everything working.
 We may, but don't impulse buy with this thought.
 In either case, we cannot be taken responsable nor accountable for functionality we never promised to you.
 The device is sold as a fully working Android Device, not fully working Windows device from Microsoft.__